 - 1. Cost Proposal Bid Form

 - 2. Schedule of Values

 - 3. Scope of Work

 - 4. Project Design Criteria

 - 4a.
 Roadway Design Criteria

 - 4b.
 Structures Design Criteria

 - 4c.
 Pavement Design Criteria

 - 4d.
+Traffic Design Criteria

+- Part 1 Pavement Markings

-Traffic Design Criteria Part 1 - Signing and Pavement Marking Part 2 - Work Zone Traffic Control
+- Part 2 Work Zone Traffic Control

+- Part 3 Traffic Signals

 - 4e.
 Hydraulic Design Criteria

 - 4f.
 Geotechnical Design Criteria

 - 4z.
 Project Design Deliverables

 - 5. Special Provisions and Contract Requirements

 - 6. Environmental

-WHEREAS, the South Carolina Department of Transportation, as an agency of the State of South Carolina, wishes to improve the safety and operation of the state highway system Bridge Package 17 in Union County, SC (hereinafter referred to as "the Project"); and
+WHEREAS, the South Carolina Department of Transportation, as an agency of the State of South Carolina, wishes to improve the safety and operation of the state highway system by improving the walls that were constructed as a part of the I-85 at I-385 Interchange Project. (hereinafter referred to as "the Project"); and